axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

 Picture this algorithm for graph coloring explained in the paper:
-(I) Remove nodes one by one by always choosing a node *v* where *v* and its neighbors form a clique, continue until all nodes are exhausted; and then
+(I) Remove nodes one by one by always choosing a node *v* where *v* and its neighbors form a clique, until all nodes are exhausted; and then
 (II) insert the nodes back in reverse order while coloring greedily, i.e. giving the new node a color not shared by its neighbors.
 The idea is that when reinserting a node,